-Dorothy Mehta is special counsel in the Firm's Financial Services Department, concentrating her practice on alternative investment matters.
-Dorothy has extensive experience representing investment advisers to hedge funds and managed accounts, commodity pool operators and commodity trading advisors.
-Her practice includes the structuring, formation and operation of a variety of alternative investments products, including U.S. and non-U.S. hedge funds, hybrid funds, funds-of-funds, and commodity pools (both privately- and publicly-offered), and the establishment of separately managed account arrangements.
+Dorothy D. Mehta is a partner in the firm’s Financial Services Group and a leader in its investment management practice.
+Her client base includes U.S. and non-U.S. investment advisers to hedge funds, private equity funds and managed accounts, commodity pool operators, commodity trading advisors and family offices.
+Dorothy has extensive experience in the structuring, formation and operation (domestically and on a cross-border basis) of a variety of alternative investments products, including U.S. and non-U.S. hedge funds, private equity funds, hybrid funds, funds-of-funds, and commodity pools (both privately- and publicly-offered), and the establishment of separately managed account arrangements.

-Dorothy received her J.D. in 2004 from Fordham University School of Law and an A.B. in 1999 from Cornell University.
+Dorothy received her J.D. from Fordham University School of Law and an A.B. from Cornell University.